fledge-iot/fledge-gui/README.md

 [Prerequisite Ubuntu](prerequisite-ubuntu.md)

+To install dependencies run the following command inside the root directory:

+`yarn install`

 ## Development Server

-To install dependencies run the following command inside root directory:
-`yarn`  or `yarn install`

 Run `yarn start` or `yarn start --host [ip_address of host machine]` (to allow access on same network but another machine) for a dev server.
 Navigate to `http://localhost:4200/` or `http://<ip_address>:4200/`.